Seteeri/Particle/README.md

 with the MS Office suite, which may be considered ubiquitious to the average user.

-Finally, my hope is to get the software onto a mobile platform, such as the Librem 5 (should it be successful...).
+Finally, my hope is to get Protoform onto a mobile platform, such as the Librem 5 or Gemini PDA as a proof of concept.

 ## The Inspiration